cruising the south pacific

 Mysteries abound in this little jaunt.

-How, scientists wonder, do these bugs work out where they are going?
+monarch catepillar How, scientists wonder, do these bugs work out where they are going?
 Navigation is a problem.
 Monarch Watch investigated and discovered Monarch butterflies can use the sun to navigate with on clear days.
 Leaving cloudy days still a mystery.
 Even if we sort out how these things navigate, there is still the problem of how, exactly, they know where they want to go.
-(South American Monarch butterflies don't migrate, by the way.)

-Imagine setting out from Canada one fine August day in search of a particular fir tree in the mountains of Mexico.
-Somewhere down south.
-Now imagine you get old, tattered and finally die along the way.
+The butterflies that set out from Canada one fine September day in search of a particular fir tree in the mountains of Mexico are not the same butterflies that flew north the previous February.

-See what I mean?
-How do your caterpillar brained grandchildren know where the hell that tree is?
+Monarch Photograph from https://www.monarch-butterfly.com/How do the butterfly brained great-great-grandchildren know where the hell that tree is?

 Work that little jaunt out in terms of genetics.